What Is a Payment Aggregator? Types, Benefits, and How It Works

 Payment Aggregator Example

-Benefits of Payment Aggregation Services
+Benefits and Key Features of Payment Aggregation Services

 Payment Aggregator vs Payment Gateway

-A payment aggregator does more than that.
-It can onboard merchants, offer multiple payment methods, process payments, pool funds, and settle money to the business.
+A payment gateway is mainly the technology that captures and transmits payment details securely between the customer, the bank, and the business.
+A payment aggregator does more: it can onboard merchants, offer multiple payment methods, process payments, pool funds, and settle money to the business.

 Conclusion

 A payment aggregator helps businesses accept multiple payment methods without building separate systems for every bank or payment channel.
 It supports online payments, settlements, refunds, and secure payment processing in a more organised way.
-For businesses that are starting or scaling digital payments, understanding what is payment aggregator and how payment aggregators work can make the setup easier and more practical.

 Frequently Asked Questions (FAQs)